osisoft/PI-Adapter/V1/Administration/Delete an adapter component.md

 1. Start any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests.

-2. Execute a `DELETE` command to the following endpoint: `http://localhost:5590/api/v1/configuration/system/components/<ComponentId>`
+2. Run a `DELETE` command to the following endpoint: `http://localhost:5590/api/v1/configuration/system/components/<ComponentId>`

     **Note:** You must make an empty `DELETE` command  against the `Id` of the component you want to delete. <br> `5590` is the default port number.
 If you selected a different port number, replace it with that value.

       Example using `curl` :

     **Delete OpcUa1 adapter component**

       ```bash
       curl -X DELETE "http://localhost:5590/api/v1/configuration/system/components/OpcUa1"
       ```